Yassermar11/course_flutter_app/README.md

 ## 📝 Notes

-- 🧠 The backend uses in-memory storage; data will reset when the server restarts.
+- 🧠 The backend uses in-memory storage, data will reset when the server restarts.
 - 🔄 The frontend communicates with the backend using HTTP requests.

 ---